 Diversity: Respect and engage the many different dimensions of diversity in our public lives.

-The application for the Bonner Scholars program can be found on the Prospective Students section of the Bonner Center's website: the link can be found below.
-If you have any further questions, concerns, or objections you may contact our center at 865-471-3594 or email@example.com.
+The application for the Bonner Scholars program can be found on the Prospective Students section of the Bonner Center's website, which can be found in the link below.
+If you have any further questions, concerns, or objections you may contact our center at 865-471-3594 or firstname.lastname@example.org.

 |Scholarship Requirements||Important Dates|